Paul Bettany

 Childhood and Youth

 Paul was born on May 27, 1971, to British parents Thane Bettany and Anne Kettle.
-Both were directly involved in the creative field: his father worked at the Royal Shakespeare Company and later taught acting.
-His mother was a singer.
-His grandmother, Olga Gwynne, also once performed on the London stage.
-Paul grew up in a Catholic family with two other children – his older sister, Sarah, and his younger brother, Matthew.
+Both were deeply involved in the creative arts: his father worked at the Royal Shakespeare Company and later taught acting, while his mother was a singer.
+His grandmother, Olga Gwynne, had also once performed on the London stage.
+Paul grew up in a Catholic family with two siblings – his older sister, Sarah, and his younger brother, Matthew.

-At one point, they lived on the campus of the prestigious Queenwood boarding school, where their father taught.
-It was there that a tragedy occurred, changing the family's life forever.
+The family lived on the campus of the prestigious Queenwood boarding school, where their father taught.
+It was there that tragedy struck, changing the family's life forever.
 The children were playing in the sports complex when eight-year-old Matthew climbed onto the roof, fell, and died.

-Grief caused the parents to drift apart.
-They divorced, and Paul, who was 16 at the time of the tragedy, left home to live on his own, earning a living by singing and playing the guitar.
+The grief tore the parents apart.
+They divorced, and Paul, who was 16 at the time of the tragedy, left home to live on his own, earning a living by singing and playing guitar.
 He later recalled:

 I was never homeless, but I often slept on friends' floors when I was 16-17 years old.
 I studied at drama school in London, and after lectures, I sang on the streets in the most touristy spots, like Leicester Square and Westminster Bridge.
 During that time, I met many homeless people, and I was struck by the fact that you could write a book or a movie script about each of their lives.
 It is clear that people do not sleep on the streets by choice or out of a good life; a chain of dramatic events leads them there.